rafaelcgama/imdb-crawler/README.md

 print("There are", len(imdb_8), 'movies with rating above 8')
 ```
-187 movies with rating above 8
+There are 196 movies with rating above 8

 ```python
 # Create hist for filtered data